mrisher/smtp-sts/reporting.md

 overlapping `counts` of failure types when a single send attempt encountered multiple errors.

+## Delivery Summary

+### Success Count

+* `success-count`: This indicates that the sending MTA was able to successfully negotiate a policy-compliant TLS connection, and serves to provide a "heartbeat" to receiving domains that reporting is functional and tabulating correctly.
+This SHOULD be an aggregate count of successful connections for the reporting system.

+### Failure Count

+* `failure-count`: This indicates that the sending MTA was unable to successfully establish a connection with the receiving platform.
+The "Result Types" section will elaborate on the failed negotiation attempts.
+This SHOULD be an aggregate count of failed connections.

 ## Result Types

 The list of result types will start with the minimal set below, and is expected to grow over time based on real-world experience.
 The initial set is:

-### Success Type

-* `success`: This indicates that the sending MTA was able to successfully negotiate a policy-compliant TLS connection, and serves to provide a "heartbeat" to receiving domains that reporting is functional and tabulating correctly.

 ### Routing Failures